altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/fabric-config/ug-linux-fabric-config-s10sx-soc.md

   * Micro USB cable for on-board Altera® FPGA Download Cable II
   * SDM QSPI Bootcard with MT25QU02G flash device
 * Host PC with:
   * 64 GB of RAM.
-Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
+Less will be fine for only exercising the binaries, and not rebuilding the Quartus design.
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   * Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
   * Altera&trade; Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1
 * Local Ethernet network, with DHCP server
 * Internet connection.
-For downloading the files, especially when rebuilding the GSRD.
+For downloading the files, especially when rebuilding the design.

 ## Example Building Components Separately